-Still, despite an ill-handling truck throughout the evening, Benson managed to pull out a tenth place finish, one lap down.
+Still, despite an ill-handling truck throughout the evening, Benson managed to pull out a 10th-place finish, one lap down.

 “We really didn’t practice this setup.
 We just didn’t know on the adjustments we made, and then after we started going back the other way, it started getting good,” Benson said.
 “I still have to thank Kyle (Busch, owner) and everybody for letting me come and do this.
 I wish I could have done a better job for him, but I guess we were able to come out of here to move on to the next one.”

-Ron Hornaday, Jr. started seventh Friday night at Texas Motor Speedway and quickly dropped to tenth.
-He later benefited from a lap 129 caution that flew before he made a green flag pit stop and restarted second to Bodine on lap 134, but a problem with third gear dropped him back to third while Bodine pulled away from the field.
+Ron Hornaday Jr. started seventh Friday night at Texas Motor Speedway and quickly dropped to 10th.
+He later benefited from a lap 129 caution that flew before he made a green-flag pit stop and restarted second to Bodine on lap 134, but a problem with third gear dropped him back to third while Bodine pulled away from the field.

-A lap 163 caution set up a green-white-checkered finish, and Hornaday restarted third in position to threaten Todd Bodine for the win.
-But when the checkered flag flew the driver of the No. 33 Longhorn Chevrolet was credited with only ninth-place, the last car on the lead lap.
-Unfortunately, Hornaday, Jr. ended up with a cut right-rear tire and had to limp his way back to the start/finish line.
+A lap 163 caution set up a GWC finish, and Hornaday restarted third in position to threaten Bodine for the win.
+But when the checkered flag flew the driver of the No. 33 Longhorn Chevrolet was credited with only ninth place, the last car on the lead lap.
+Unfortunately, Hornaday ended up with a cut right-rear tire and had to limp his way back to the start/finish line.

 “I really thought we had a shot at it on that last restart,” he said afterwards.
 “I hate that we lost the tire at the end.
 We must have run over something, because we didn’t have any contact with another truck.
 We had a really good Longhorn Chevrolet.
 It just wasn’t our night.”

-Ron Hornaday, Jr. remains fourth in the Truck Series standings, 155 behind leader Bodine.
+Hornaday Jr. remains fourth in the Truck Series standings, 155 behind leader Bodine.